jxareas/PolyLab-REST/jxelerate/README.md

 </h1>
 </div>

-**_Jxelerate_** is an internal library designed to provide clear-cut persistence functionality with _HATEOAS_ (Hypermedia as the Engine of Application State) support up to a basic level of [Richardson Maturity].
+**_Jxelerate_** is a simple internal library designed to provide clear-cut persistence functionality with _HATEOAS_ (Hypermedia as the Engine of Application State) support up to a basic level of [Richardson Maturity].

 It offers a set of components and abstractions that enable the development of RESTful APIs with hypermedia links, facilitating resource navigation and interaction.